timquinlan/multinode_tokens/README.md

 # multinode_tokens

+This is a Proof of Concept to cache tokens in a shared key-pair db between nodes.
+It is not production quality, example only!!!!!

 This demo requires an NGINX+ repository key and cert (the build will fail if the files are not in place).
 Place the .key and .crt files in ./plus-build of this repo before running docker-compose.
 If you are not a current NGINX+ customer, you can request a free 30-day trial at https://www.nginx.com/free-trial-request/

 In addition to the key/cert you will need: